jonnybateman/Spring-Boot-Rest-API-Demo/README.md

 The demo in this repository is for a RESTful API Web Service.
 It has a MySQL backend database which the web service can view and modify.
 In this demo the database tracks students and instructors in relation to courses.
 The entity relationship diagram for the database can be viewed below.

 In addition to the Rest Web Service API a Web Application has also been developed to view and modify the resources hosted by the server.
-It can be accessed through the link [RestApi_Application](https://cqueltech.com/restapi-0.0.1-SNAPSHOT).
+It can be accessed through the link [RestApi-Application](https://cqueltech.com/restapi-0.0.1-SNAPSHOT).

 ### Instructor-Student-Tracking schema
 ![Alt text](./RestApi-ERD-Dark-SVG.svg)

 To use the web service/application one must login in first.
 A user has associated role(s), each role has it's own level of access to the database.
-The role depicts what can be viewed, modified or created within the datbase.
+The role depicts what can be viewed, modified or created within the database.
 The roles, and their associated database access, are listed below.

 - Student role:
   - view courses and associated instructor conducting the course